PrestaShop/docs/webservice/tutorials/testing-access.md

 ### Browser prompt

 The shop should prompt you for a username and a password to enter.
 The username is the authentication key you created and **there is no password to enter**.
-If no permission has been set for the key, than the browser will keep asking you to enter the key indefinitely.
+If no permission has been set for the key, then the browser will keep asking you to enter the key indefinitely.

 ### Include key in url (risky)